 Once a supervisor is in place, they will guide you throughout the development of your idea to the final thesis.
 Electronic communication takes place on a secure web board within your student portal and is supplemented using MS Teams meetings.
 Your final thesis will be examined by an oral defence (Viva Voce) of your research.

 The DBA programme at Edinburgh Business School offers a unique opportunity to study a part-time, flexible doctorate.
 It couples first-class research methods training with senior academics to produce world-leading practitioners of research-based business solutions

-We welcome applications from suitably qualified applicants.
-We can accept applications throughout the year and you can commence your studies once you are offered a place on the programme.
-To apply, please complete the application form and return this with the below supporting documents to the address provided on the form.
+We welcome applications from suitably qualified applicants throughout the academic year and you can commence your studies once you are offered a place on the programme.
+To apply, please complete the application form and submit this along with the required supporting documents.

-Entry on to the DBA programme requires a Masters degree from a recognised institution, equal in standard to one offered by Heriot-Watt University.
-Please send a copy of your degree transcript and certificate.
-We will require to see an original of these, which can be either a certified colour copy sent by post to the address on the application form, or a copy sent directly from the institution to ourselves either by post or email.
+Entry on to the DBA programme requires a Masters degree in a relevant field from a recognised institution, equal in standard to one offered by Heriot-Watt University.
+Please submit a certified colour copy of your degree transcript and certificate or a copy sent directly from the awarding institution.

 English language proficiency